joacorapela/pyClubCI/README.md

 ## Automatic approach

-### Create a Github repository PyClubCI
+### Create a Github repository TutorialCI
-- Create a git repository in the directory `PyClubCI`
+- Create a git repository in the directory `TutorialCI`
 ```
 git init
 ```